 A lot of you have asked me this question. Ḷainjin is the main character in Man Shark, the first book in my series Legends of Ḷainjin.
 Unlike some of the mythical characters in Marshall Islands folklore, he was an actual historical figure.
+What does he have to do with Nan Madol?

 What we do have is an elaborate navigational chant or poem called the Ikir an Ḷainjin.
 This song records all the sea marks around the periphery of the Rālik and Ratak chains of the Marshalls.
 Legend says he developed this chant while searching for his mother.
 Passed down among the navigators from teacher to apprentice, the chant was set apart from other stories as esoteric knowledge known to only a few.
 The language of the ikir, much like that of the famous Jebwa spear dance, is ancient and contains many words of either unknown or secret meaning.
 By “ancient,” I mean pre-contact for certain.
 However, the ikir does give us two important clues as to Tarmālu’s destiny.
 First, it does not reveal whether Ḷainjin found her or not.
 Second, the chant unambiguously begins at Ngadik, off Pohnpei.